Axway/amplify-central/content/en/docs/connect_manage_environ/connect_kafka_cluster/_index.md

 ### Traceability Agent

 The Traceability Agent gathers consumer metrics for topics defined in Kafka cluster.
 The agent based on the configured frequency, will query the topic consumer offset stats for consumer group that identifies the created applications.
+The consumer metric will identify the total number of messages read by the clients within the consumer group associated with Marketplace application.

 ## Prerequisites